 Meet Charles Burns over Zoom and pose for him while he cuts your portrait.

-Charles’ silhouette portraits are cut freehand from black paper, using a pair of surgical scissors.
-Each silhouette takes about 2-3 minutes, depending on how complicated your hairstyle is!
+Charles works really fast.
+His silhouette portraits are cut freehand from black paper, using a pair of surgical scissors.
+Each silhouette takes just two or three minutes – depending on how complicated your hairstyle is!

 Ten minutes doesn’t sound very long, but it’s more than enough to cut silhouettes of both of you.
 Charles can cut you as a pair of classic cameo portraits, mounted on separate oval mounts, or as one double silhouette.

 Two consecutive sessions will make silhouettes for a family of four, three sittings for a family of six, and so on.

 The process is both fun and educational.
 Most people cannot believe silhouettes are really made this way!
 The interesting thing is, you don’t really need to sit that still…

 After more than twenty years spent cutting silhouettes at events up and down the country, as The Roving Artist, Charles is used to cutting portraits of moving targets.
 In fact, he prefers it; the unpredictable nature of a live sitting often adds life to the finished portrait.